Bucks' Antetokounmpo hyperextends left knee, leaves game - WTMJ

 AP Sports Writer

-ATLANTA (AP) — Two-time MVP Giannis Antetokounmpo sustained a hyperextension of his left knee and will not return to the Milwaukee Bucks’ Eastern Conference finals game against the Atlanta Hawks on Tuesday night.
+ATLANTA (AP) — Two-time MVP Giannis Antetokounmpo sustained a hyperextension of his left knee and and was forced out of the Milwaukee Bucks’ Eastern Conference finals game against the Atlanta Hawks on Tuesday night.

 Antetokounmpo was defending a jam by Hawks center Clint Capela with 7:14 remaining in the third quarter when his left knee appeared to buckle.
 He fell to the floor in obvious pain, grimacing and clutching his knee.